Fritz Zwicky: Personal life

-In April 1932, Fritz Zwicky married Dorothy Vernon Gates (1904-1991), a member of a prominent local family and a daughter of California State Senator Egbert Gates.
+On 25 March 1932, Fritz Zwicky married Dorothy Vernon Gates (1904–1991), a member of a prominent local family and a daughter of California State Senator Egbert James Gates.
 Her money was instrumental in the funding of the Palomar Observatory during the Great Depression.
 Nicholas Roosevelt, cousin of President Theodore Roosevelt, was his brother-in-law by marriage to Tirzah Gates.
 Zwicky and Dorothy divorced amicably in 1941.

-In 1947 Zwicky married in Switzerland to Anna Margaritha Zürcher.
+On 18 October 1947, Zwicky married Anna Margaritha Zürcher (1929–2012) in Switzerland.
 They had three daughters together, Margrit, Franziska, and Barbarina.
 The Zwicky Museum at the Landesbibliothek, Glarus, houses many of his papers and scientific works.
 Zwicky died in Pasadena, California on February 8, 1974, and was buried in Mollis, Switzerland.